-Annual Performance Progress and Monitoring Reporting: The Annual Performance Progress and Monitoring Report (PPMR) is due no later than 120 days prior to the end of the budget period and serves as the continuation application for the follow-on budget period.
-Submission instructions, due date, and format will be included in the guidance from the assigned GMO/GMS via www.grantsolutions.gov.
+Annual Performance Reporting: The Research Performance Progress Report (RPPR) serves as the annual performance report and is due no later than (NLT) 120 days prior to the end of the budget period, or the date identified in the guidance distributed by the GMS/GMO.
+This report also serves as the continuation application.